 Graduate Summer Research Fellowship

-The Center for the Humanities, in partnership with the College and Graduate School of Architecture and Urban Design, is pleased to announce a new summer research fellowship opportunity for graduate students in the Humanities, Humanistic Social Sciences, Architecture, Urban Design and Landscape Architecture.
-Nine graduate students, profiled below, were selected to conduct research on urban segregation during the summer of 2017.
-Meet the 2017 cohort of Divided City Graduate Summer Research Fellows below.
-To read more about the grant requirements, click here.
+The Center for the Humanities, in partnership with the College and Graduate School of Architecture and Urban Design, is pleased to announce a new summer research fellowship opportunity for graduate students in the Humanities, Humanistic Social Sciences, Architecture, Urban Design, and Landscape Architecture.
+The graduate students, profiled below, were selected to conduct research on urban segregation during the summer of 2017 and 2018.
+Meet the 2017 and 2018 cohort of Divided City Graduate Summer Research Fellows below.

 Andrea Godshalk is currently a doctoral candidate in the inaugural cohort of the Sustainable Urbanism program in the Sam Fox School of Architecture & Urban Design.
 In 2015 she received a Master in Landscape Architecture and a Master of Urban Design from Washington University in St. Louis as a Mr. and Mrs. Spencer T. Olin Fellow.
 Her research and design work investigates urban resilience through social-ecological system dynamics.
 Recent publications have focused on Bio-centers: cooperatively owned communal ecological sanitation facilities, which produce biogas and compost in urban informal settlements in Kenya.
 In 2014, she was awarded the Steedman Summer Travel Fellowship to pursue research on informal urban metabolisms and community driven networked infrastructure in Kenya and Uganda.
 In 2013, Andrea was invited to the Clinton Global Initiative University Conference for the collaborative project, Urban Remediators: Interactive Living Landscape, which was a semi-finalist in the Sustainable LandLab design competition.
 In 2010, she was integral to the design and delivery of a $500,000 Department of State Professional Fellows in Food Security Program with BoldLeaders, which included four international exchanges around urban food systems with over fifty leaders from the U.S, Kenya, and Uganda and over one hundred organizations: universities, not-for-profit, government and business.
 Programming focused on best practices in waste to wealth strategies, production, distribution, legislation, and urban planning to improve food security.
 She has presented on these issues throughout the U.S. and internationally.